daniyar-yes/daniyar-yes/README.md

-- 👋 Hi, I’m @daniyar-yes
+👋 Hi, I’m @daniyar-yes
-- 👀 I’m a Web Developer
-- 🌱 I love JS and React ecosystem
-- 🎮 Game Development fan, learning Unity, Unreal and Blender 3d
-- ☁️ I'm proficient in AWS Serverless full-stack web development
+👩‍💻 I’m use JavaScript, React, Next and HTML / CSS to build optimized and accessible Web Applications 🎓 BSc in Telecommunications Engineering, MSc in Project Management 🌱 I am learning Data Structures and Algorithms
+🎮 Game Development (Unreal Engine, Blender) enthusiast 🫶🏼 I care about user experience && developer experience of my peers 📫 How to reach me: email@ yeskaliyevdan@hotmail.com

 <!---
 daniyar-yes/daniyar-yes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.